See the following pages for further details on individual competitions:

 General Conditions of Entry to Field Competitions

-There will be three main categories of competitions:
+There will be two main categories of drill competitions:

 Squadrons Combining To Compete

 Squadrons can combine in most competitions where they do not have enough numbers to compete in their own right.
 The only competition where squadrons cannot combine is Squadron Section Drill.
-Squadrons who need to combine with other squadrons compete in Wing Section Drill.
+Squadrons who need to combine for section drill compete in Wing Section Drill.

 The following age restrictions apply for competitions: